sparkfabrik/company-playbook/content/working-at-sparkfabrik/one-to-one-meetings.md

 * Receive honest feedback
 * Provide honest feedback
 * Discuss impediments
-* Setting near-range goals and check the milestones
+* Setting short-term goals and check the former ones

 ## Agenda

 To achieve meeting goals we set the following agenda over a 60 minutes meeting:

 1. **Warm-up** (5 mins): What is the single most important thing we need to discuss today?
+(Adjust the agena accordingly, if there is a main topic)
 2. **Celebration** (10 mins): What are your most significant accomplishments since we last met?
 Did you already match the goals you set last time?
 3. **Impediments** (15 mins): What obstacles are you encountering right now?
 Where do you struggle?
 4. **Next goals** (15 mins): What are the most important things you will focus on before we meet next (relates to point 1)?
 Can we state it as a [SMART](https://en.wikipedia.org/wiki/SMART_criteria) goal?